YazanKittaneh/YazanKittaneh/README.md

 ### Welcome to the code dump page.
-I'm passionate about building tools that empower people.
-I usually build in Typsescript and Python.
-Currenly fixated on LLMs, Chat interfaces, and Civic tech.
+Building tools that empower people.
+I usually build in Typescript/Javascript and Python.
+Currently fixated on LLMs, Chat interfaces, and Civic tech.
 Also a fan of Real Estate, specifically Co-Living and Equitable ownership models.